 Corn Avocado Black Bean Salad

-This Corn and Avocado Bean Salad comes together in 10 minutes, and is great to keep on hand in the fridge.
-It’s filling, healthy, and delicious, and pairs with lots of main courses like Carne Asada or Grilled Chicken Breast.
+This Corn Avocado Black Bean Salad comes together in 10 minutes, and is great to keep on hand in the fridge.
+It’s filling, healthy, and delicious, and pairs with lots of main courses like Carne Asada, Turkey Burgers, and Grilled Chicken Breast.

 This is one of those recipes that I truly eat all the time.